 If you want to continue to monitor the application as the conflicting matter makes its way through the application process, you can add the conflicting matter to your docket.
 Any status changes regarding the applied-for mark will show up in your docket and email notifications.
 For example, we will notify you if the applicant overcomes the §2(d) refusal and is ready to move forward to publication so that you can plan your next move.

 As the only provider that combines docketing with §2(d) watch, we make it easy for you to protect your clients’ marks.
 Our automated alerts of docketed marks help you track potentially infringing marks through their application lifecycle so you can prepare timely and relevant objections.
 In addition, as you apply for and register new trademarks for your clients, these marks are automatically added to your §2(d) watch list.
 All of the information you need to protect your clients’ trademarks is at your fingertips.

 Trademark infringement is a widespread issue that often goes unnoticed.
 This is why it’s so important to utilize a trademark monitoring system to police potential violations and protect your clients’ marks.
 We’re here to help.
-If you have any questions or would like to learn more about our §2(d) watch service, please schedule a call or get in touch with us through our customer contact form.
+If you have any questions or would like to learn more about Alt Legal’s §2(d) Trademark Watch, please schedule a call or get in touch with us through our customer contact form.